 Heaven to the Cloud, 2019

 Blind faith in technology?
 Looking for answers online?
-Using speculative design as a tool and religion as a medium, Heaven to the Cloud recontextualises digital rituals into culturally familiar forms of ceremony--a choral performance, artefacts, and liturgy--in an attempt to better illuminate the complexities of the commodified internet.
+Combining speculative design with religion, Heaven to the Cloud is a recontextualisation of digital rituals as culturally familiar forms of ceremony--a choral performance, musical score, and liturgical artefacts--in an attempt to better illuminate the complexities of the commodified internet.

 "O Salutaris Online Hostia" Lyrics by IBM Watson AI via consumer personality profile ~ Originally written by St. Thomas Aquinas.
 Adapted from composition of "O salutaris hostia" by Monsignor Lorenzo Perosi.

-Civilisation used to look to the heavens for answers; this search has taken a dramatic turn toward technology and the answers found in "the cloud".
-With this in mind, the multi-dimensionality of such a dynamic, well-known figure provides an opportunity to consider how we relate to ourselves and others in a world dominated by two-dimensional screens and algorithms.
+Civilization used to look to the heavens for answers; this search has taken a dramatic turn toward technology and the answers found in "the cloud".
+With this in mind, the multi-dimensionality of such a dynamic, well-known figure provides an opportunity to consider how we relate to ourselves and others in a world dominated by algorithms and two-dimensional screens.

 How it works :: After tweeting the quotes of Jesus from the gospels, the Twitter account was then processed with the IBM Watson AI.
 The results were a summary of his personality type and a sunburst chart using the Big Five personality traits, aka OCEAN model, recently made famous by Cambridge Analytica scandals. consumer analysis <> science behind it